alexanderjeurissen/lumiere.vim/README.md

 - vim-plug
 Add `Plug 'alexanderjeurissen/lumiere.vim'` to your .vimrc and run `:PlugInstall`

-Then add the line `colorscheme lumiere` to your .vimrc file, and restart vim.
+Then add the line `colorscheme lumiere` to your .vimrc file, and restart Vim.

-## Customization variables
+## Configuration options
 There are a couple of options that can be configured:

 | option_name | default | effect |